EberlyODL/heympbook/instructor.md

 My name is Stephen Van Hook.
 I will introduce myself with more details on our first discussion board.
-I am looking forward to your introduction there as well.
+I am looking forward to your introduction there as well

 ## Orientation